Roof Replacement Umatilla FL

 How should I prepare before roof replacement starts?

-Move vehicles, protect fragile outdoor items, unlock access points, keep pets and children away from the work area, and discuss landscaping, patios, pools, sheds, and cleanup before tear-off.
+Move vehicles, clear fragile patio items, protect pets and children from the work area, unlock needed gates, and discuss landscaping, pools, sheds, driveways, and cleanup before tear-off begins.

 Does O’Toole Roofing offer roof replacement in Umatilla FL?